DanielleLiudd/apng-js-plus/README.md

     renderNextFrame()       // move to next frame and render it on context
                             // Use this method to manual, frame by frame, rendering.

-}
+    renderRangeFrames(startFrameNum, endFrameNum)    // play frames from a range }
 ````